QEWD-Courier/Ripple-Qewd-MS/README.md

 Before being able to use PulseTile, you need to configure the OpenId Connect server for use with Helm.

+When you first start the OpenId Connect Server, the appropriate Client and Claim for use with Helm is set up for you automatically.
+All you need to do is create one or more users for your Helm service, as follows:

 First, start up the OIDC Admin application:

       https://192.168.1.100/oidc-admin/index.html